burnedpopcorn/FMOD-RI/README.md

 # FMOD Replacement Kit
-A Project that aims to replace FMOD with the old audio scripts found in Pizza Tower
+A Project that aims to replace FMOD with the old audio scripts found in the Latest version of Pizza Tower

+> [!IMPORTANT]
-This is currently in Active Development!
+> This is currently in Active Development!
+>
+> Everything is subject to change

+## So why do this
+If you look at my Github Profile and my repos, you will see that I have made a Web Port of the Latest version of Pizza Tower, and that sound doesn't currently work on that port.
+So put 2 and 2 together and you'll know why I'm doing this

+## Current Progress
+This is currently just instructions to prepare the source code to Integrate the music files into the GMS2 project.
+You currently have to manually go through every object and script to completly replace FMOD, and this has not been done yet.

 ## Downloads
 Since the files are bigger than what Github allows, I will have to use Google Drive, and links will be added shortly